Research Compliance Assurance

 - Occupational health and immunoprophylaxis plans

-The Institutional Biosafety Committee is comprised of selected professionals in biosafety & medical research, have experience and expertise in recombinant DNA technology and the capability to assess the safety of recombinant DNA research and to identify any potential risk to public health or the environment and QBRI Biosafety officer.
+The Institutional Biosafety Committee is comprised of selected professionals in biosafety & medical research, those who have experience and expertise in recombinant DNA technology, and the capability to assess the safety of recombinant DNA research and to identify any potential risk to public health or the environment and QBRI Biosafety officer.